buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==
+= 1.2.8 =
+ * Tested with WordPress 6.8.2
+ * Cleaned documentation comments to be inline with WPCS.

 = 1.2.7 =
  * Fix issue of core date field with birthday date field